tgusterson/recipe-bookmarker/README.md

 # Recipe Bookmarker

-This is an Express.js application to make saving recipes you find online easier.
+This is an API built with ExpressJS to make saving the recipes you find online easier.

+Front end coming soon...

 ## Getting Started